 What to Know if You’re Separated from Your Family in a Disaster

 Disasters can strike anywhere, any time — and your family may not be in the same place at the same time.
 That’s why it’s important to have a reconnection plan.
+It helps you find your family after a disaster strikes and reduces stress and worries before, during, and after.
+To be best prepared, you should cover three essential components with your family:

 Before a disaster, make sure your entire family is as informed as possible.
 For adults, this means signing up for emergency alerts and knowing which local sources provide the best emergency information.
-It’s also a good idea to understand your workplace’s evacuation plan and policies, as well as those of your child’s school or day care.
+It’s also a good idea to understand your workplace’s evacuation plan and policies, as well as those for your child’s school or day care.

 Explain to your kids the types of disasters possible in your area and how your family would reconnect after each.
-Knowing this information can help your children know how to respond in an emergency.

 Make a plan.